karansharmaa/Assignment1-COMP359/README.md

 Our general assumption is that, regardless of the sorting method, the time required to sort an array increases with the array size.

+## Division Of Work
+- **Karan**: implemented 3/4th of the code. i.e. created and implemented the matplotlib plot GUI, implemented bubble sort, merge sort and counting sort.
+Created the readme.md.
+- **Amarnoor**: implemented 1/4th of the code. i.e. implemented selection sort.
+Created the formal word document report.
+Contributed to the readme.md.
+- **Vibhu**: attempted on creating a secondary GUI to show difference in time complexities.
+Collaborated and contributed on the formal work document report.

 ## Time Complexities

 The complexities for the algorithms are as follows: